opsdroid/opsdroid/docs/matchers/api.ai.md

 ## Configuring opsdroid

-In order to enable api.ai skills you must specify an `access-key` for your bot (referred to as an agent in api.ai) in the parsers section of the opsdroid configuration file.
+In order to enable api.ai skills you must specify an `access-key` for your bot (referred to as an agent in api.ai) in the matchers section of the opsdroid configuration file.
 You can find this `access-key` in your agent settings.
 Currently you may only register one agent per opsdroid instance to avoid making multiple API calls for every message.

 You can also set a `min-score` option to tell opsdroid to ignore any matches which score less than a given number between 0 and 1.
 The default for this is 0 which will match all messages.